Using the Template

 The template runs Python code to perform the risk analysis.
 You'll need to install Python if you don't already have it.

-You can download Python from the
+You can download Python from the Python website.

 1. Install python libraries